Keras 3 API documentation / Models API / Saving & serialization / Model export for inference

 Arguments

-• name: Str, name of the endpoint.
+• name: str.
+The name of the endpoint.

-• fn: A function.
-It should only leverage resources (e.g. tf.Variable objects or tf.lookup.StaticHashTable objects) that are available on the models/layers tracked by the ExportArchive (you can call .track(model) to track a new model).
+• fn: A callable.
+It should only leverage resources (e.g. keras.Variable objects or tf.lookup.StaticHashTable objects) that are available on the models/layers tracked by the ExportArchive (you can call .track(model) to track a new model).
 The shape and dtype of the inputs to the function must be known.
 For that purpose, you can either 1) make sure that fn is a tf.function that has been called at least once, or 2) provide an input_signature argument that specifies the shape and dtype of the inputs (see below).

 Returns